-Once the crossing from Piombino to Portoferraio has started and with the port of Piombino now behind you, the first tiny island you will see is the Island of Cerboliin the distance (this island is part of Rio nell'Elba), then the Island of Palmaiola, ( this island has a lighthouse and is part of Rio Marina, (Elba).
+Once the crossing from Piombino to Portoferraio has started and with the port of Piombino now behind you, the first tiny island you will see is the Island of Cerboli in the distance, then the Island of Palmaiola this island has a lighthouse.
 Both islands are part of the Tuscan Archipelago National Park

 Cerboli formed by limestone, once belonged to the writer Carlo Cassola, and is about 6.600 metres from the port of Pombino and 8.300 metres from Elba, while Palmaiola is about 7.000 metres from the port of Piombino and about 3.000 from Elba.
 The two islands are about 5.600 metres away from eachother.

 The Island of Palmaiola takes its name from the many dwarf palm trees that once grew there, covers an area of about 8 hectares and is about 85 metres above sea level.